Things to do in Broken Hill

 The stars are so bright out here, far away from the big cities and other light pollution.
 Looking up, you can clearly see the streak of the Milky Way galaxy and the millions (even billions?) of other stars.

-In fact, there are so many, it can be hard to know exactly what you’re look at, which is why the evening show at Outback Astronomy is fascinating.
+In fact, there are so many, that it can be hard to know exactly what you’re looking at, which is why the evening show at Outback Astronomy is fascinating.

 Outback Astronomy, Broken Hill